About + meet the team!

 ~ ZOE tHOMPSON ~

-Zoe is the founder of sweet-thang and is a London-based writer, workshop host, zine artist and copywriter.
+Zoe (she/her) is a London-based writer, workshop host, and zine artist.

 She loves to write poetry, daydream and learn new languages.
 She is inspired by zine culture, the DIY revolution and Black liberationist politics.